Occupational Therapy Program

 For exceptionally academically strong students who are interested in a career in occupational therapy, Carthage offers a dual-degree program with Washington University in St. Louis.

-Students attend Carthage for three years and, upon successful completion of Carthage’s degree requirements for graduation and Washington University’s prerequisites, apply for admission by Jan.
-31 to the program in occupational therapy at Washington University.
+Students attend Carthage for three years and, upon successful completion of Carthage’s degree requirements for graduation and Washington University’s prerequisites, apply for admission by December 1 for early decision or January 30 for regular decision to the program in occupational therapy at Washington University.
+We encourage students to apply in advance of deadlines.
 Washington University is the final determinant of admission to the program.

 Students who complete the program receive a Bachelor of Arts degree from Carthage and a Master of Science in Occupational Therapy (MSOT) from Washington University.